d-MR96nBaIcey1ne/the-free-bible/README.md

 # The Free Bible

-A working collection of bloomed prayers, scripture-readings, and contemplative companions, recovering the voltage of the original Hebrew and Greek where centuries of smoothing have flattened it.
+A working collaboration of bloomed prayers, scripture-readings, and contemplative companions, recovering the voltage of the original Hebrew and Greek where centuries of smoothing have flattened it.

 Twenty-three documents.
 Released under Creative Commons Attribution.